lishiyo/twincore-prototype/memory-bank/v0/api.md

 ### 3.4 Retrieve Related Content (Graph Traversal)

 *   **Endpoint:** `GET /retrieve/related_content`
 *   **Description:** Retrieves content chunks related to a specific starting chunk by traversing the Neo4j graph based on relationship types.
-This method does **not** use vector similarity search.
+This method does **not** use Qdrant vector similarity search.
 *   **Query Parameters:**
     *   `chunk_id`: `string` - REQUIRED: The ID of the starting chunk for traversal.
     *   `limit`: `integer, optional (default: 10)` - Maximum number of related chunks to return.